 (*Disclaimer: Wranglerstar’s tool and woodworking videos can be very informative, though he expresses some views on other subjects on his Youtube channel that I very much disagree with and do not endorse at all).

-I sharpen my tools using oilstones.
-For chisels and narrow tools I have a grey manmade double-sided coarse/fine stone which I inherited from my maternal grandfather (he probably bought it at a flea market he frequented).
+I used to sharpen my tools using oilstones.
+For chisels and narrow tools I have a grey manmade double-sided coarse/fine stone which I inherited from my grandfather (he probably bought it at a flea market he frequented).
 No idea who made it.
 After cleaning it off with some white spirit it works fine – it is slightly dished, but as Paul points out, that isn’t a problem.

-I lubricate the stones with baby oil.
+I used to lubricate the stones with baby oil.
 It’s cheap (around £1 for 300ml in supermarkets) highly refined mineral oil with just a bit of perfume (watch out though, some brands also contain other moisturisers, so avoid them – I’ve been using Asda’s own brand).
 And presumably it’s good for the skin since that’s what it is designed for.
 Alternatives like 3-in-1 oil seem much more expensive, and while other people advocate alternative oil-based products such as diesel or kerosene, both stink and I don’t really fancy having them on my hands.

-I created a Paul Sellers style strop which I use after the oilstones.
+I created a Paul Sellers style strop which I use after sharpening.
 I bought a bag of leather offcuts from eBay for a few pounds (from a place that makes leather furniture) and found a large enough piece for the strop.
 I started using Silverline green compound that Paul recommends, which worked well enough.
 A while later I bought a metal polishing kit for my bench grinder, which came with an assortment of other bars of compound, and I tried the white “stainless steel” compound on a strop and it seems to work much better (a shinier more mirror-like finish) than the green compound, so for now at least I’m going to switch to that.
 I may change my mind later.

 I made a Paul Sellers rag-in-a-can oiler (using a small sweetcorn can, so a little smaller than Paul’s baked bean/tomato can).
 I loaded it with baby oil (see above, much cheaper than 3-in-1) and it works well.